 For many food allergy sufferers, oral immunotherapy (OIT) holds promise as a treatment option that can potentially improve their quality of life beyond the current standard of care based on allergen avoidance, epinephrine to halt severe reaction symptoms, and emergency medical care if epinephrine is used.

 Treating food allergy with OIT involves ingesting the food allergen, starting with a very small amount and progressively increasing the dose, in an effort to retrain the immune system and raise the threshold amount of food protein that results in an allergic reaction.
 Successful immunotherapy can result in desensitization, in which the patient can eat a defined amount of food allergen without a reaction.
 Using OIT to develop desensitization to food allergens may significantly reduce food allergy reactions and the need for emergency medications and treatment.
 Desensitization can be lost if the allergen is not eaten on an ongoing basis.

 In some cases, OIT results in sustained unresponsiveness, in which a patient can discontinue doses of the allergen for a period of weeks and still remain able to eat the allergen without reacting.
 However, available data indicate that for most patients, OIT does not “cure” their food allergy.
 Adverse effects associated with OIT treatment can be severe, including anaphylaxis and eosinophilic esophagitis.

 A small but growing number of food allergy patients have pursued OIT treatment through office-based providers as well as select providers based in academic clinics.
-The number of providers offering OIT is growing and may increase significantly now that the U.S. Food and Drug Administration (FDA) has approved the peanut OIT product Palforzia® (formerly known as AR101).
-Palforzia is projected to be available in early 2020.
+The number of providers offering OIT is growing and may increase significantly in the future.
+The U.S. Food and Drug Administration (FDA) approved the peanut OIT product Palforzia® (formerly known as AR101) in January 2020.
 The arrival on the market of an FDA-approved OIT product will likely expand the number of physicians willing to try administering OIT to patients.